alexsleat/naoposner/README.md

 ## Running the docker:

 ### terminal 1:
+Start the docker, and run roscore (& sets it to background, so you can keep using the terminal)

     ./run_docker.sh
     roscore &

 ### terminal 2
+Each time you will need to attach the terminal to the docker, there's a script for that.
+Here we can then run the psychopy_ros script which acts as a "thin client" to change based on nao_cueing script.
+It should open full screen grey windows on 2 monitors - if not something is not working with the docker or the gpu drivers.

     . attach_docker.sh
     python3 psychopy_ros.py

 ### terminal 3
+Again attach and this time run the nao_cueing script

     . attach_docker.sh
     python2 nao_cueing.py